chrisns/talks/PolicyAsVersionedCode.md

 - TiDB

 <!--
 so likewise I'm going to pick two tools, but again I could use any, some, or even all, probably.
+Checkov will do my terraform, kyverno will to my kubernetes.
 -->

 ---